• Home

 1. Heat a frying pan to medium heat on the stove top with 1 Tbs of vegetable oil in the pan.

-2. Add the sausage patty to the pan, quickly add 1 tsp of water to the pan and cover the patty with a pan lid.
+2. Add the sausage patty to the pan, quickly add 1 teaspoon of water to the pan and cover the patty with a pan lid.
 Allow to steam like this for about 1 minute, then flip, replace lid.

 **Be careful not to spatter yourself with the water so as to avoid being burned.